On-the-Fly Machine-Learned Force Fields for High-Fidelity Polymer Glass Transition Simulations: Author Contributions

-\begin{itemize} \item Funding \item Conflict of interest/Competing interests: The authors declare no conflict or competing interests. \item Ethics approval and consent to participate \item Consent for publication: Yes \item Data availability: \item Materials availability: Not applicable \item Code availability: Not applicable \item Author contribution: A.S. designed and established the overall simulation protocol, performed the DFT and OTF-MLFF calculations, carried out data analysis, and prepared the initial manuscript draft.
+A.S. designed and established the overall simulation protocol, performed the DFT and OTF-MLFF calculations, carried out data analysis, and prepared the initial manuscript draft.
 S.A. contributed to the data analysis and assisted in preparing the original draft.
 S.S. performed the classical force-field simulations.
 H.S. supported the generation and preparation of polymer structures.
-R.R. conceived and supervised the project, provided overall guidance, and contributed to the interpretation of results. \end{itemize}
+R.R. conceived and supervised the project, provided overall guidance, and contributed to the interpretation of results.